 Charles River Path – Quinobequin Road

 Wooded trail along Charles River shoreline.
 Signs of beaver activity.
 Trail crosses several small streams via bridges and logs.
-Trail may be impassible in summer due to poison ivy.
+Southern end of trail may be impassible in summer due to poison ivy.

 Size: 1.5 miles of shoreline Longest Walk: 3 mile round trip